-A trail has been blazed from the Waterman parking area on Salisbury Street, that connects to the main loop trail.
-It is a .30 mile trail that winds through the woods passing several vernal pools and a very large White Oak tree.
-This tree has recently been named for Nancy Wilson, a long time White Oak board member and conservation advocate.
+A .30 mile trail has been blazed from the Waterman parking area on Salisbury Street to the main loop trail in the Oak Hill residential development.
+Two beautiful bridges have been installed to take you over a brook and some wet areas.
+This trail winds through the woods passing several vernal pools and a very large White Oak tree.
+This tree has recently been named for Nancy Wilson, a long time White Oak Land Conservation Society board member and conservation advocate.
 A short trail will be blazed to the oak and a memorial bench placed beneath it.

-Oak Hill & Waterman
+Oak Hill & Waterman Holden

-Oxbow National Wildlife Refuge

-Harvard, Lancaster, Shirley, Ayer U S Fish and Wildlife Service
+Oxbow National Wildlife Refuge Harvard, Lancaster, Shirley, Ayer U S Fish and Wildlife Service

-Location: 1) Bill Ashe Visitor Facility, Bill Ashe Trail

-80 Hospital Road, Devens

-From Route 2 East, Take exit 37, Jackson Road.
+- Location: 1) Bill Ashe Visitor Facility, Bill Ashe Trail 80 Hospital Road, Devens From Route 2 East, Take exit 37, Jackson Road.
 Drive 1.30 miles on Jackson Road.
 Turn Left onto Givry Street and drive .20 mile.
 Bear left onto Spruce Street and drive .20 mile.
 Visitor Facility will be on the left.
 See map.

-2) Riverside Trail, Turnpike Trail and Tank Road:

-Still Water Depot Road, Harvard, MA

-From the intersection of Routes 110 and 117 in Harvard, travel 3 miles North on Route 110.
+2) Biverside Trail Type is and Tank Beard. - Riverside Trail, Turnpike Trail and Tank Road: Still Water Depot Road, Harvard, MA From the intersection of Routes 110 and 117 in Harvard, travel 3 miles North on Route 110.
 Turn left onto Still Water Depot Road.
 Drive approximately .60 mile.
-Cross the railroad tracks, the parking area will be on the right.

-3) Esker Loop Trail: Off Walker Road in Shirley.
+Cross the railroad tracks, the parking area will be on the right. - Esker Loop Trail: Off Walker Road in Shirley.
 From Route 2 East, Take exit 36 towards Shirley Road.
 Take Shirley Road for about 2.20 miles.
 Turn right onto Main Street and continue for 1.80 miles.
 Turn left onto Walker Road, cross the railroad tracks, and drive .80 mile.
 The Refuge will be on the right.